 This quarter, supports have remained consistent with prior quarters.
-Average annualised committed supports increase steeply between participants 0-6 through to age 34, stabilising to age 64 and reducing in participants of older years.
+Average annualised committed supports increase steeply between participants 0-6 through to age 34, stabilising through to age 54 and reducing in participants aged 55 years and older.

 Note: The age eligibility requirements for the NDIS are based on the age as at the access request date.
 Participants with their initial plan approved aged 65+ have turned 65 since their access request was received.